polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 ## Packaging Your ES2015 Module

-It's nice to be able to run your unit-tests against the raw ES2015 code, but when publishing a module you want it to work on a variety of platforms, we achieve this by adding a `prepublish` build step to our ES2015 module.
+It's nice to be able to run your unit tests against the raw ES2015 code, but when publishing a module you want it to work on a variety of platforms.
+We achieve this by adding a `prepublish` build step to our ES2015 module.
 I'm a big fan of using npm scripts for this sort of thing.

 Here are the important parts of `yarsay`'s _package.json_: